betaHi/copilot-bridge/README.md

 1. **Codex CLI, Codex App, and Claude support.** Exposes Codex `/v1/responses`, Claude Code `/v1/messages`, and OpenAI-compatible chat, embeddings, and models routes.
+2. **Tool call compatibility.** Adapts MCP tool names and tool call payloads to each upstream model's constraints, then restores the original tool identity for the client.
+This keeps real Claude Code and Codex CLI agent workflows working when MCP plugins expose long or model-incompatible tool names.
-2. **Web search support.** Model-selected web search can be executed by the bridge and fed back into a final model pass.
+3. **Web search support.** Model-selected web search can be executed by the bridge and fed back into a final model pass.
-3. **End-to-end reasoning support.** Normalizes model aliases and `reasoning_effort`, routes through the right upstream API, and preserves returned `reasoning_text` / `reasoning_content` in streaming and non-streaming responses.
+4. **End-to-end reasoning support.** Normalizes model aliases and `reasoning_effort`, routes through the right upstream API, and preserves returned `reasoning_text` / `reasoning_content` in streaming and non-streaming responses.